audhalbritter/Mismatch/README.md

 The data is stored on OSF: https://osf.io/gw39z/

 ### R code
+This repo contains the code to analyse the data for

+Silje Andrea Hjortland Östman's master thesis (University of Bergen), 2018, Plant-pollinator interactions in the alpine: Landscape heterogeneity acts as a potential buffer against climate-change induced mismatch in the pollinator-generalist Ranunculus acris.

+Roos et al. 20XX, Finse paper.

 The R code to download the data, import, curate and analyse plant and pollinator interactions and reproductive output is in this GitHub repo in the R folder.